shaunreichman/investment_tracker/docs/fund_architecture_refactor_spec.md

 - Existing Fund model methods delegate to new architecture
 - Complete event flow works end-to-end (API → Orchestrator → Handler → Database)
 - All integration tests pass with real database operations
+- All unit tests continue to pass with integrated system
 - Zero performance regression from integration
 - Rollback capability implemented and tested
 - New architecture actually processes production events